 At the turn of the seventeenth and eighteenth centuries, the church was affected by an unknown catastrophe, associated with fire or contemporary wars.
 As a result, the upper part of the tower and the vaults of the aisles were destroyed.
 Rebuilt as wooden, they survived in this form until the nineteenth century.
 Major renovation works were probably not decided due to ongoing disputes with the city council in the 18th century.
 At the end of the century, the condition of the building was terrible, and the local priest reported that the tower in the event of a stronger storm could even collapse.
 Renovation work lasting several years was not undertaken until 1799.
 Then in 1846 a southern porch was added, and in the years 1875-1876 a general renovation was carried out.
 During it, vaults were made over the aisles, the upper parts of the tower were demolished and a new, 11-meter-tall part with roof and neo-Gothic gables was erected.
 In the interwar period, the interior was renovated.

-In 1945, artillery shells damaged the church tower and walls, the roofs and all windows were destroyed.
+In 1945, in the last months of World War II, artillery shells damaged the church tower and walls, the roofs and all windows were destroyed.
 After the war, in the years 1956-1957 all necessary repairs were made and the interior was renovated.

 In the 15th century chapels were added to the eastern bays of the nave: south St. Anna and the northern Our Lady of Sorrows (now St. Francis).
 They were inserted into older buttresses, visible to this day in the side walls of chapels.
 The northern chapel also received its own staircase adjacent to the front wall, which was crowned with a stepped gable.
 The façade of the southern chapel was enlivened by high blendes topped with pointed-archs, also used in a different arrangement on the gable wall.

-The church retained its original Gothic form, changed only by raising the upper part of the tower in the nineteenth century and adding a neo-Gothic porch with a storeroom.
-The original Gothic vaults have been preserved in the presbytery, in the sacristy and in the side chapels.
-The Gothic period also includes the rib vault under the tower, while the nave’s vaults were modeled during the 19th-century renovation on the original presbytery vault.
+The church has its original, Gothic spatial layout, enlarged by a neo-gothic porch with a storeroom, while the body of the church was changed by raising the tower in the nineteenth century.
+The original Gothic vaults have been preserved in the chancel, in the sacristy and in the side chapels.
+The Gothic period also includes the rib vault under the tower, while the nave’s vaults were modeled during the 19th-century renovation on the original chancel vault.
 From the medieval furnishings in the church you can find the Gothic bowl of the former baptismal font from the 15th-16th centuries and the late Gothic iron grille in the eastern wall of the sacristy.

 Strzelecka I., Gniew, Warszawa 1982.